 Anecdotal evidence from media stories tell us little about the relative merit of quantitative trading.
 But one company’s experience provides an empirical case study: in December 2006, world’s most popular trading platform provider MetaQuotes organized world’s first Automated Trading Competition.
 The $80,000 prize attracted 258 developers of quantitative strategies.
 More of them joined over the following six years and through 2012, a total of 2,726 quants competed in MetaQuotes’ challenge.
 Of the 2,726 only 567 (21%) finished their competitions in the black while 79% of them lost money.

 More rigorously vetted quants supervised by experienced investment managers may not be quite such loose cannons, but the MetaQuote experience does indicate that quantitative investing isn’t as easy as many professionals like Black Rock’s Rob Kapito think it is.
+A recent empirical study of quantitative “robo-portfolios” confirmed as much.

 Help your quants – or sack them!